Consolidated taxpayer regime

 - Entities where (i) more than 50% of the directors of these companies are the same individuals, or (ii) not less than 50% of the directors are appointed/chosen by the same individual.

-- The parties to the transaction apply different CIT rates (except for the rates provided for by Articles 284.2, 284.3 and 284.4 of the RTC, which apply to income gained by foreign entities that do not have a PE in Russia, as well as to dividends and to transactions with certain types of debt securities) to income from the activity under which the transaction was made.
+- The parties to the transaction apply different corporate income tax rates (except for the rates provided for by Articles 284.2, 284.3 and 284.4 of the RTC)1 to income from the activity under which the transaction was made;

-- At least one of the parties to the transaction pays the MRET assessed at a certain rate.
+- At least one of the parties to the transaction pays the mineral resources extraction tax assessed at the rate of %;

-- At least one of the parties to the transaction is a Skolkovo resident.
+- At least one the parties to the transaction is a Skolkovo resident;

-- At least one of the parties to the transaction applies a CIT deduction as provided for by Article 286.1 of the RTC.
+- At least one of the parties to the transaction applies a corporate income tax deduction as provided for by Article 286.1 of the RTC.

 The revised rules will apply to transactions for which the income and expenses are recognised after 1 January 2019 (irrespective of the contract date).

-The Russian tax authorities may request transfer pricing documentation during a transfer pricing audit, but not earlier than by 1 June of the calendar year following the year in which a controlled transaction was performed.
-Taxpayers will be required to present transfer pricing documentation within 30 working days of receiving a tax authority’s request.
+The Russian tax authorities may request TP documentation during a TP audit, but not earlier than by 1 June of the calendar year following the year in which a controlled transaction was performed.
+Taxpayers will be required to present TP documentation within 30 working days of receiving a tax authority’s request.

-According to the Base Erosion and Profit Shifting (BEPS) Action 13 report Russia has implemented three-tier transfer pricing documentation.
+According to the BEPS Action 13 report Russia has implemented three-tier transfer pricing documentation.
 The requirement is applicable to financial years starting in 2017.
-Thus, multinational groups of companies (MNCs) with a total income (revenue) over RUB 50 billion under consolidated financial statements for the previous financial year must submit three-tier documentation to tax authorities, including Master file, Local file, and Country-by-Country (CbC) report, as well as a notification on their membership in an MNC.
+Thus, multinational groups of companies (MNCs) with a total income (revenue) over RUB 50 billion under consolidated financial statements for the previous financial year must submit three-tier documentation to tax authorities, including Master file, Local file and Country-by-Country report, as well as a notification on their membership in an MNC.

 Advanced pricing agreements (APAs), including bilateral APAs, are available to Russian companies registered as 'largest' taxpayers.

-Transfer pricing audits will be performed by a special unit of the Federal Tax Service.
-Local authorities are entitled to check notification forms correctness and notify the Federal Tax Service if additional controllable transactions are identified.
-The penalty rates are the following: 20% of underpaid tax in 2015/16, 40% beginning from 2017.
+TP audits will be performed by a special unit of the Federal Tax Service, local authorities are entitled to check notification forms correctness, if additional controllable transactions are identified – notify the Federal Tax Service.
+The penalty rate for TP additional charges is 40%.